The Biggest Distraction Is You

 This is where things get personal.

-With the rare exception of collaborations, producers tend to spend a lot of time alone… and even then sometimes they still do.
+With the rare exception of collaborations, producers tend to spend a lot of time alone… and even then, sometimes they still do.
 Part of that is how personal the process is.
 Part of it is the nature of the work itself… it doesn’t lend itself easily to an audience.
 And part of it, if we’re being honest, is something deeper.
-Emotional weight carried over years that makes the studio feel like the one place where none of it follows you in.
+Emotional baggage carried over years that makes the studio feel like the one place where none of that follows you in.

 As someone who spent a good portion of his time alone growing up and into adulthood, making music became a kind of oasis.
 A place where life’s noise takes a backseat and you can just be at peace with yourself.
 I still feel that way.